SammyShaw/SammyShaw.github.io/_posts/_2022-01-26-cnn-fruit-classification.md

 tags: [Deep Learning, CNN, Data Science, Computer Vision, Transfer Learning, Python]
 ---

-This project uses a Convolutional Neural Network to train a computer model to recognize distinct classes of toys, using a bespoke, self-collected data set.
+This project uses a Convolutional Neural Network to train a computer model to recognize distinct classes of toys on a bespoke, self-collected data set.
 After experimenting with various model architectures and training parameters, however, I used transfer learning - and the power of MobilenetV2 - to acheive a 100 percent test set accuracy.
-I find that while CNN is all about optimizing model architecture and training parameters, building a successful model has much to do with the nature and quality of the data itself.
+CNN is all about optimizing model architecture and training parameters, but building a successful model has much to do with the nature and quality of the data too.

 # Table of contents